Decoding Long-duration Gravitational Waves from Binary Neutron Stars with Machine Learning: Parameter Estimation and Equations of State: Discussions

 Looking ahead, there is also a pressing need to adapt these algorithms to more realistic scenarios expected in the 3G detectors.
-This includes addressing challenges including time variations in noise, overlapping signals, etc~\cite{himemoto2021_ImpactsOverlappingGravitationalwave,pizzati2022_InferenceOverlappingGravitational,relton2021_ParameterEstimationBias,relton2022_AddressingChallengesDetecting,samajdar2021_BiasesParameterEstimation,Hu:2022bji}, ensuring that the analysis methods remain robust and reliable under all conditions. {These improvements and challenges will be explored in our future work.}
+This includes addressing challenges including time variations in noise and overlapping signals, {improving the efficiency of training}, etc~\citep{himemoto2021_ImpactsOverlappingGravitationalwave,pizzati2022_InferenceOverlappingGravitational,relton2021_ParameterEstimationBias,relton2022_AddressingChallengesDetecting,samajdar2021_BiasesParameterEstimation,Hu:2022bji}, ensuring that the analysis methods remain robust and reliable under all conditions and {easy-accessible to the community}. {These improvements and challenges will be explored in our future work.}

-\sec{Acknowledgments} The authors would like to thank Nihar Gupte, Maximilian Dax, Xue-Ting Zhang, and Michael Puerrer for helpful discussions and suggestions.
-The authors are grateful for computational resources provided by the LIGO Lab at Caltech which is supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
-QH is supported by STFC grant ST/Y004256/1 and CSC.
-JV is supported by STFC grant ST/Y004256/1.